 James has been instructed in a number of prominent financial services cases including:

-James has acted in commercial disputes in a number of energy sectors, including oil & gas, coal and renewables.
+James has acted in disputes in a number of energy sectors, including oil & gas, coal and renewables.
 Current and recent work includes: